 Did you think we wouldn’t bring this up?
 I mean, we have to.
 There is absolutely no reason you need to start the year off by sifting through applicants, playing phone tag, and concentrating on menial tasks.
 Let automation do all that work for you.

 With Team Engine, our customers see a 60% reduction in time spent reviewing applicants and a 94% applicant response rate via text messaging.
 Utilizing our platform can help you save thousands of hours and dollars in 2021.
-If you’re interested in giving us a test run for free, sign up here to get in touch with one of our product specialists.
+If you’re interested in giving us a test run, sign up here to get in touch with one of our product specialists.

 3) Join a Business Organization or Networking Group

 There are organizations now for every type of person and business.
 Joining a group helps you meet like-minded leaders that can give you tips on running your business and help you get your name out.
 Try finding an industry-specific group in your area.
 Being a part of an industry-specific organization allows you to contribute to your industry’s growth, keep up with advances in your field, and learn from others.

 You’re always doing a great job with your customers, that’s why they’re coming back to you, but customer service is just something that can always be worked on.
 There doesn’t need to be drastic changes or tons of new hires to guarantee quality customer service.
 It’s the little things that go a long way.

 Some small changes you can make for 2021: